SubBlade is used to split a string of pixels into multiple blades which can have their own styles. It takes three arguments:

 Some more clarification and example:

 The data travels in series, one direction starting from the board, usually through accents and crystal chambers, and lastly the main blade.
-This is why it's important to wire your LED strips following the arrows' direction.

 For a blade with 130 pixels, the first_led is 0, the last_led is 129.